BeardedDonut/index-storage/README.md

 - **Maintenance**:
     - Add more tests:
         - Currently I have only unit test for 3 components and 8 unit tests in total so adding more tests can be quite good.
-    - add more custom exceptions and exception handlers

 **More**:
 - push to dockerhub from github actions